Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 Case b) current_time is after start_date - 2019-10-14 00:00, then your dags will schedule at
 2019-10-13 16:50, 2019-10-13 17:50, 2019-10-13 18:50 … and subsequently catchup till it reaches 2019-10-13 23:50
 Then it will wait for the strike of 2019-10-14 00:50 for the next run.
-Please not that the catchup can be avoided by setting catchup=False in dag properties
+Please not that the catchup can be avoided by setting catchup=False in dag object properties

 ### Cron vs Timedelta